Rocky Mountain Spotted Fever (RMSF) in Children

 Products that contain DEET are tick repellents, but may not kill the tick and are not 100 percent effective.
-Use a children's insect repellent (20 to 30 percent DEET) and check with your child's doctor if your child is younger than age 1 before using.
+Use a children's insect repellent (20 to 30 percent DEET).
+The current recommendations from the American Academy of Pediatrics and the CDC for children older than 2 months of age are to use 10 to 30 percent DEET.
+Products that contain DEET should not be used on infants less than 2 months of age.
 Do not apply insect repellants around your child's mouth, nose, or eyes, or over cuts or open sores.

-Treat clothing with a product that contains permethrin, which is known to kill ticks on contact.
+Treat clothing with small amounts of a product that contains permethrin, which is known to kill ticks on contact.
 Do not use permethrin on the skin.

 Check pets for ticks and treat as needed.

 Online Medical Reviewer: Akin, Louise, RN